chartjs/chartjs-plugin-annotation/README.md

                 // context: {chart, element}
             },

-            // Array of annotation configuration objects
+            // Object with the annotation configuration objects, one for each key
             // See below for detailed descriptions of the annotation options
-            annotations: [{
+            annotations: {
+                myLine: {
                     drawTime: 'afterDraw', // overrides annotation.drawTime if set
                     type: 'line',
                     mode: 'horizontal',
                     scaleID: 'y',
                     value: '25',
                     borderColor: 'red',
                     borderWidth: 2,

                     // Event hooks can be defined per annotation (`click` below) or
                     // at chart level (`enter` above).
 If defined in both places,
                     // the one defined per annotation takes precedence.

                     // Fires when the user clicks this annotation on the chart
                     click: function(context) {
                        // context: {chart, element}
                     }
-            }]
+                }
+            }
         }
     }
 }